watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    bash ./update-ip.sh
    ```

-7. Verify the IP update by visiting the url in your browser.
+7. Verify the IP update by visiting the URL in your browser.

    > **Note**: It is normal to receive a 404 message at this time.